 Lost Pig (2007) by Admiral Jota is a flawless example of the above.
 In addition to its challenging puzzles, the technical implementation of the game and its parser is of the highest quality.
 However, what really makes Lost Pig a great game (and undoubtedly worthy of its multiple awards and ranking as one of the best IF games of all time) is that is extremely fun to play!
 The protagonist, Grunk, is an orc, on a mission to bring back a pig he has let escape from a farm.
 Grunk is not the brightest of characters and his simple but honest outlook on the world around him make him a very funny and loveable character to play.
 What is most original in the game, though, is that Lost Pig eschews the traditional second-person narration found in the vast majority of IF and is played through Grunk’s skewed first/third-person perspective.
-Because the world is being described as Grunk sees it, it is also narrated in his voice – the voice of an Orc, like this (click to enlarge the image):
+Because the world is being described as Grunk sees it, it is also narrated in his voice – the voice of an Orc, as can be seen in the window below):

 This form of pidgin-English is used for all the descriptions and narrative text in the game except for the non-player character’s exchanges (a gnome, who speaks proper and jargon-filled English.
 While this use of broken English may seem contradictory to using IF for language learning (and indeed, I had to think very carefully before recommending this game for classroom use), it is actually a benefit in 4 ways:

 - the basic language used in the game makes it accessible to pre-Intermediate (and possibly even lower levels, with extra support).
 I still recommend pre-teaching any difficult vocabulary related to objects and the environment.